bonitasoft/bonita-doc/md/customize-living-application-theme.md

 When you create a new theme (right click in Project Explorer > New > Theme...), you start with a default project theme based on [Sass](https://sass-lang.com/) preprocessor and SCSS syntax.

 ::: info
-**Note:** Sass is a CSS preprocessor and SCSS syntax is a superset of CSS 3.
+**Note:** Sass is a CSS preprocessor and SCSS syntax is a superset of CSS3.
 You can just write classic CSS 3 in a .scss file.
 :::

-### Default project theme
+### Default theme project

 ```
 myCustomTheme